%

 Income & Employment

 The median household income in Salem is $47,711, with a population of 50,000 growing at 0.2% per year.
 Salem is a smaller market.
-Research the local employment base carefully — smaller cities can be significantly impacted by a single employer's decisions.
+Research the local employment base carefully — smaller cities can be significantly impacted by a single employer relocating or downsizing.
+Hospital systems, universities, and military bases provide the most stable employment in small markets.
+Moderate incomes support a working-class to middle-class tenant base.

 What This Means for Investors

 Salem offers an attractive combination: affordable prices keep your entry cost low while strong rent-to-price ratios drive cash flow.
-The affordable price point also means more residents can eventually buy, providing a natural exit strategy if you ever sell to an owner-occupant.
+The affordable price point also means more residents can eventually buy, providing a natural exit strategy if you ever sell to an owner-occupant buyer who will pay a premium over investor pricing.
+The bottom line: Salem's cost of living profile strongly favors rental investors through low entry costs and strong income ratios.

 Sponsored · Want to analyze a specific property?
 DealCheck imports real listing data and runs the full analysis for you.